DamilolaAdeniji/ETL-PROJECT/readme.md

-# ETL Project: GitHub Data Extraction and Loading to MSSQL
+# ETL Project: GitHub Data Extraction and Loading to Azure Synapse Analytics Dedicated SQL Pool

 ## Overview

 This ETL (Extract, Transform, Load) project is implemented in a Jupyter Notebook (`ETL.ipynb`).
 It extracts data from a GitHub repository in CSV and JSON formats, applies necessary transformations based on business logic, stores the transformed data into an Azure Blob Storage file (CSV format), and then uses a 'COPY INTO' SQL statement to load the file into a stage table.
 Finally, a stored procedure is executed to load the data from the stage table to a table in a schema accessible to end users.
-The database used for this project is Microsoft SQL Server (MSSQL).
+The database used for this project is Azure Synapse Analytics Dedicated SQL Pool

 ## Workflow